 Addis Ababa (AFP) –

-The end of military operations in Ethiopia's northern region of Tigray is "coming within reach", Prime Minister Abiy Ahmed said on Tuesday, as the military claimed to have captured an airport.
+The end of military operations in Ethiopia's northern region of Tigray is "coming within reach", Prime Minister Abiy Ahmed said Tuesday, as the African Union called for an immediate halt to the fighting.

 The prime minister sent troops and air force jets into Tigray last week in a campaign against the regional ruling party, which has been at odds with Abiy's government for months.

-Abiy, last year's Nobel Peace Prize winner, said the Tigray People's Liberation Front (TPLF) attacked two federal military bases, something the regional party has denied.
+Abiy, last year's Nobel Peace laureate, said the Tigray People's Liberation Front (TPLF) had attacked two federal military bases, something the regional party has denied.

 Tigray has been under a communications blackout ever since, making it difficult to weigh competing claims about casualties and who holds what territory.